Owoscaw/Notes-for-school/Computer science/Unit 10 - The Internet/Protocol stack and web pages.md

 \> SMTP (Simple Mail Transfer Protocol) is used to send emails and forward them between mail servers to their destination.
 \> POP3 (Post Office Protocol 3) downloads email stored on a remote server to a local client, which is then removed after download.
 \> IMAP (Internet Message Access Protocol) manages emails on a server so that multiple clients can access the same email account.

-IMAP holds mail on the server so that it can be accessed from many devices, whereas POP downloads mail to a local device and removes it from the server.

-Web pages are written in HTML (Hyper Text Markup Language), CSS (Cascading Style Sheets), and JavaScript.